Bordeaux: French Revolution: political disruption and loss of the most profitable colony

-At the same time, in 1791, a slave revolt broke out at Saint-Domingue (current Haiti), the most profitable of the French colonies.
 Three years later, the Montagnard Convention abolished slavery.
 In 1802, Napoleon revoked the manumission law but lost the war against the army of former slaves.
 In 1804, Haiti became independent.
 The loss of this "Pearl" of the West Indies generated the collapse of Bordeaux's port economy, which was dependent on the colonial trade and trade in slaves.

 Towards the end of the Peninsular War of 1814, the Duke of Wellington sent William Beresford with two divisions and seized Bordeaux, encountering little resistance.
 Bordeaux was largely anti-Bonapartist and the majority supported the Bourbons.
 The British troops were treated as liberators.
+Distinguished historian of the French revolution Suzanne Desan explains that "examining intricate local dynamics" is essential to studying the Revolution by region.

 19th century, rebirth of the economy

 From the Bourbon Restoration, the economy of Bordeaux was rebuilt by traders and shipowners.
 They engaged to construct the first bridge of Bordeaux, and customs warehouses.
 The shipping traffic grew through the new African colonies.

 Georges-Eugène Haussmann, a longtime prefect of Bordeaux, used Bordeaux's 18th-century large-scale rebuilding as a model when he was asked by Emperor Napoleon III to transform the quasi-medieval Paris into a "modern" capital that would make France proud.
 Victor Hugo found the town so beautiful he said: "Take Versailles, add Antwerp, and you have Bordeaux".

 In 1870, at the beginning of the Franco-Prussian war against Prussia, the French government temporarily relocated to Bordeaux from Paris.
 That recurred during World War I and again very briefly during World War II, when it became clear that Paris would fall into German hands.